 - Rejection reason: structured reason codes for any items rejected at the delivery point

-- Consignee identity: authorised recipient confirmed, particularly for alcohol and regulated categories
+- Consignee identity: authorized recipient confirmed, particularly for alcohol and regulated categories

 ERP requirement: Short delivery data must update inventory immediately and trigger a credit note workflow without manual intervention.
-An ePOD that records the short delivery but does not push that data to the ERP leaves the credit note process dependent on a driver handing in paperwork at the end of the day.
+An electronic proof of delivery that records the short delivery but does not push that data to the ERP leaves the credit note process dependent on a driver handing in paperwork at the end of the day.

 5. Construction and Field Service — Site delivery, materials checklist, project cost closure

-For field service operations delivering equipment or parts to service locations, the POD record often needs to close a work order in the ERP, which requires the POD to reference the work order number and capture the acceptance of the specific items listed on that order.
+For field service operations delivering equipment or parts to service locations, the POD record often needs to close a work order in the ERP, which requires the electronic proof of delivery to reference the work order number and capture the acceptance of the specific items listed on that order.

-What construction and field service ePOD must capture:
+What construction and field service electronic proof of delivery must capture:

 - Site photo with location context: evidence of placement at the correct location on site, not just arrival at the gate